The Ultimate Guide: How to Build Your First Capsule Wardrobe

 Grab my capsule wardrobe checklist here, or create your own to keep you on track as you pick your key pieces.
 It’s helpful to jot down specific garments and colors you know you want to include and items you need to purchase.

 We’re not going for the perfectly curated capsule wardrobe.
 This is V1, a rough draft.
 Choose pieces you love and some you want to wear more often.
-As you hone your style and find your favorite pieces, your capsule will evolve and become even better over time.
+As you hone your style and find your favorite pieces, your capsule will evolve and get better over time.

 The first step in building a minimalist capsule wardrobe is identifying the pieces you love, sorting, and removing clothing items you know you are ready to part with.
-Doing this allows you to get clear about the types of pieces you’ll want in your capsule while clearing the clutter.
+This allows you to get clear about the types of pieces you’ll want in your capsule while clearing some of the clutter.

 Go ahead and separate the clothing you love and wear regularly, as these will most likely earn a spot in your new capsule.
-Seeing these pieces together, while separate from the rest of your wardrobe, will help you get clearer on your style, the colors and materials you gravitate towards, and the type of clothing that suits your lifestyle.
+Seeing these pieces together (while separate from the rest of your wardrobe) will help you define your style and identify the shapes, colors, and fabrics you gravitate towards that suit your current lifestyle.

 Sort what remains so you can easily see everything you have within each category: